BarthPaleologue/Blog/content/posts/VR-with-Unity-6/index.md

 {{< video src="shelfSelection2" >}}

+We can do the same with the left controller by duplicating the raycast code and adding the controller prefab to the left anchor of the `OVRCameraRig` game object.

 ## Shelf manipulation

 Now that we have everything in place, we can start manipulating the shelves.
 When the shelf is hovered and the user presses the trigger, we want the shelf to follow the user's hand.